solvcon/solvcon/README.rst

 :copyright: (C) 2008-2010.

-SOLVCON is a multi-physics software framework for high-fidelity solutions of partial differential equations.
+SOLVCON is a multi-physics software framework for high-fidelity solutions of partial differential equations, developed by `Yung-Yu Chen <yyc@solvcon.net>`_.
 Please refer to the documentation resides in the ``doc/source/`` directory for detail.

-SOLVCON is free software (for freedom, not price) developed by `Yung-Yu Chen
-<yyc@solvcon.net>`_.
-See http://www.gnu.org/licenses/gpl-2.0.html or
-``COPYING`` for the complete license.
+SOLVCON is free software (for freedom, not price).
+See http://www.gnu.org/licenses/gpl-2.0.html or ``COPYING`` for the complete license.

 .. vim: set ft=rst ff=unix fenc=utf8: